naman1618/Multi-Agent-System-with-Microsoft-Autogen/README.md

 ---

-By following this guide, you can configure and extend the **Autogen multi-agent system** to suit your specific use case, whether you're creating a **DevOps team**, **creative team**, or **AI-powered problem-solving agents**.
-The adaptability of these agents opens up possibilities in nearly every domain!

----

-Let me know if you'd like any additional tweaks or specific points emphasized in this README!
+This **README.md** gives a clear and flexible overview of how to incorporate **DALL-E 3**, other image/video generation models, and customize the agents to fit various use cases.
+Let me know if you'd like further changes!